Atlanta Outpatient Programs for Mental Health & Substance Use

 Partial Hospitalization Programs for Mood Disorders

 We offer multiple levels of care at The Berman Center, including a partial hospitalization program (PHP) in Atlanta.
-Our PHP is a structured, intensive level of care if you have a mood disorder, co-occurring addiction, or both.
+Our PHP is a structured, intensive treatment option if you have a mood disorder, co-occurring addiction, or both.

 The environment is structured and intensive during a PHP, so you can focus on your recovery while still living at home or in a supportive environment.